moiot/gravity/README.md

 Gravity is used to replicate data between various inputs and outputs (databases, message queues).

-It is designed to be a customizable data replication tool that
+It is designed to be a customizable data replication tool that:

 - Supports multiple sources and destinations